mockoon/mockoon/packages/cli/README.md

 The mocks will run by default on the ports and hostnames specified in the files.
 You can override these values by using the `--port` and `--hostname` flags.
 `--data`, `--port` and `--hostname` flags support multiple entries to run multiple mock APIs at once (see examples below).

+> 💡 To run the CLI as a background process, add an `&` at the end of the command: `mockoon-cli start -d ./data-file.json &`.

 > This command is compatible with [legacy export files](https://mockoon.com/docs/latest/mockoon-data-files/import-export-mockoon-format/).

 ```